JHodgkins/MSP3-Movie2Archive/README.md

 - Easily register and catalogue their items.
 - Find information about a movie that is catalogued.
 - View their complete collection and their complete collection size.

+### Site owners goals
+- The Media2Archive site owner would like to promote the pick-up and use approach of the application.
+- It is also important that users can see if duplicate copies are in their collection and promote recycling or donating.
+- Bild trust with its users so recommendations help grow the platform as a useful resource.